dougollerenshaw/drive_profiler/README.md

 $ python profile_drive.py --path <path_to_profile>
 ```

-### output
+### output:
 A CSV file with a filename "profile_results_YYYY-MM-DD_HH.mm.SSAM/PM.csv" will be saved to the top level of the directory that was profiled
 The rows will be ordered by the folder size, with the largest folder at the top
 Columns in the output folder are:
 * fullpath: the full path to the folder
 * foldername: the name of the folder